cardano-foundation/developer-portal/docs/stake-pool-guide/generating-wallet-keys.md

     --testnet-magic 1
 ```

-- **cardano-cli address build** : Generates a wallet address from a vkey file.
+- `cardano-cli address build` : Generates a wallet address from a vkey file.
-- **--payment-verification-key-file** : The path to the vkey file to be used for the derivation.
+- `--payment-verification-key-file` : The path to the vkey file to be used for the derivation.
-- **--out-file** : The path to save the wallet address file.
+- `--out-file` : The path to save the wallet address file.
-- **--testnet-magic** : The NetworkMagic of the network that where you want to use the wallet address.
+- `--testnet-magic` : The NetworkMagic of the network that where you want to use the wallet address.
 In this case it is 1.

-The payment.addr file contains the derived wallet address from your vkey file.
-It should look something like this
+The `payment.addr` file contains the derived wallet address from your `vkey` file.
+It should look something like this:

 ```
 addr_test1vqe09nt0rxgwn83upxuhqzs4aqrzdjqmhrh5l4g5hh4kc6qsncmku
 ```

-The wallet is currently empty, so if we check its balance now
+The wallet is currently empty, so if we check its balance now:

 ```
 cardano-cli query utxo \